 Coextruded PVC pipe with recycled content shall be Schedule 40 iron pipe size (IPS) conforming to ASTM F 1760.
-Injection molded PVC DWV fittings shall conform to ASTM D 2665.
+Injection-molded PVC DWV fittings shall conform to ASTM D 2665.
 Fabricated PVC DWV fittings shall conform to ASTM F 1866.
-Pipe and fittings shall be manufactured as a system and be the product of one manufacturer.
 All pipe and fittings shall be manufactured in the United States.
 All systems shall utilize a separate waste and vent system.
 Pipe and fittings shall conform to NSF International Standard 14.

 Installation shall comply with the latest installation instructions published by Charlotte Pipe and Foundry and shall conform to all applicable plumbing, fire, and building code requirements.
 Buried pipe shall be installed in accordance with ASTM D 2321 and ASTM F 1668.
-Solvent cement joints shall be made in a two step process with primer conforming to ASTM F 656 and solvent cement conforming to ASTM D 2564.
-The system shall be protected from chemical agents, fire stopping materials, thread sealant, plasticized vinyl products, or other aggressive chemical agents not compatible with PVC compounds.
+Solvent cement joints shall be made in a two-step process with primer conforming to ASTM F 656 and solvent cement conforming to ASTM D 2564.
+The system shall be protected from chemical agents, fire-stopping materials, thread sealant, plasticized-vinyl products, or other aggressive chemical agents not compatible with PVC compounds.
 Systems shall be hydrostatically tested after installation.
 WARNING!
 Never test with or transport/store compressed air or gas in PVC pipe or fittings.
+Doing so can result in explosive failures and cause severe injury or death.